Study: Enough rare earth minerals to fuel green energy shift

 The world has enough rare earth minerals and other critical raw materials to switch from fossil fuels to renewable energy to produce electricity and limit global warming, according to a new study that counters concerns about the supply of such minerals.

-With a push to get more electricity from solar panels, wind turbines, hydroelectric and nuclear power plants, some people have worried that there won’t be enough key minerals to make the decarbonization switch.
+With a push to get more electricity from solar panels, wind turbines, hydroelectric and nuclear power plants, some people worry there won't be enough key minerals to make the decarbonization switch.

 A team of scientists looked at the materials — many not often mined heavily in the past — and 20 different power sources.
 They calculated supplies and pollution from mining if green power surged to meet global goals to cut heat-trapping carbon emissions from fossil fuel.